teivah/cracking/README.md

 Bottom-up approach: start with 1 element, then 2, then 3 etc.
 Top-down approach: how to divide the problem for case N into subproblems

-Recursive implementations: at least O(n) memory
+Recursive implementations: at least O(n) memory due to recursive calls

 Memoization (dynamic programming): caching results for future recursive calls